hphelion/documentation/cloudos/prepare.overview.md

 ## Summary

 The HP Cloud OS architecture ensures that any product based on it will get a fundamental set of capabilities that are guaranteed across the implemented products.
 For example in a hybrid delivery mechanism, being able to use another cloud's resources (as if they were your own) will be consistent across all products that use HP Cloud OS.

-With template-based provisioning, you can use HP Cloud OS to create a template and build infrastructure based on that template.
-You can then use that template repeatedly, even in a hybrid environment, and there will be a consistent capability across all the technologies that use HP Cloud OS.
+HP Cloud OS provides the ability to produce a topology model for a multi-tier infrastructure.
+This model can then be mapped to a physical resource pool at deployment time by creating a deployment profile.
+Multiple deployment profiles can be associated with a single topology model enabling a "model-once deploy-anywhere" repeatable process, standardizing the deployment of workload infrastructure across a hybrid cloud.
+The deployment profiles allow addressing capability and configuration differences that could exist between the different physical resource pools for deploying a common topological model.

 <a href="#_top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>